Pueblo Crime Beat: Fugitives sought

 Firearms theft

 Two guns, a Phoenix Arms.
-22 and a Strassel's Mach M/C9 9mm, were reported stolen from a residence in the 1800 block of East Fourth Street June 21.
+22 and a Strassel's Mach M/C9 9 mm, were reported stolen from a residence on June 21 in the 1800 block of East Fourth Street.
 The weapons are valued at $350.

 Theft from auto